GameAISchool2025members/FateStones/README.md

 2. The players can inspect each die they and their opponent have.
 3. Each player secretly selects a die to roll.
 They reveal their selections simultaneously.
 4. The players roll their dice, and compare results.
 Whomever has the higher result wins.
-5. If the players die, the repeat steps 3 and 4 with the remaining dice until a winner is determined, or the players run out of dice.
+5. If the players tie, the repeat steps 3 and 4 with the remaining dice until a winner is determined, or the players run out of dice.
 6. If the players run out of dice, then the round is a scratch.
 Restart the game from step 1.

 # Episode